x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

   - **Send As**

-    In Exchange Server 2013, run the following command.
+    In Exchange Server, run the following command.

   ```
   Get-ADPermission -Identity <name of mailbox> -User <delegate>